Best Fireplace Grate (Reviews & Buyer’s Guide)

 Description

-The Hi-Flame Fireplace Log features a heat resistant black matte finish that won’t peel when exposed to heat too often.
-The material used is a heavy-duty steel with bard that are solid and 1-inch by 5/16-inch.
+The Hi-Flame Fireplace Log features a heat-resistant black matte finish that won’t peel when exposed to heat too often.
+The material used is heavy-duty steel with bards that is solid and 1-inch by 5/16-inch.
 There are extra support legs placed in the middle to prevent sagging from too much wood weight.
 In addition to using this in your fireplace, you can also use it outside in your fire pit.

 Pros